FactbirdHQ/sap-integration/README.md

 ## Use cases

+Common use cases include:

-Import products
+- Import products into Factbird

-Import Production orders
+- Import process orders into Factbird

+- Manage process order execution from within Factbird (executing and terminating of a process order) ()